About KerryAnn

 Fewer customers, reduced margins, higher business costs, and stronger competition led to a decision to stop traveling and give ourselves time to evaluate the future.
 We obtained part-time jobs to have an income.

-Working less, earlier retirement, and lifestyle alternatives seem to be getting traction on social media.
+Working less, early retirement and lifestyle alternatives seem to be getting traction on social media.
 Rising inflation has caused people to worry about the cost of food, housing, and everyday living costs.
-I believe many aspects of my lifestyle can help others

 Why I Want to Help People